mgoblin/java_tail_recursion/README.md

 the TailCall instance with isComplete = true and final result of recursion computation, method apply throws exception.

+TailCall have to methods to run computation: invoke() and invokeWhile().
+The difference is in implementation details.
+Method invoke() use java streams and invokeWhile() use while statement for computation.

 ## How to use it
 If you have tail recursive function naive implementation and want to use tail call optimization: